Meritorious Honor Award

 The Meritorious Honor Award is an award of the United States Department of State.
 Similar versions of the same award exist for the former U.S. Information Agency, Arms Control and Disarmament Agency, and USAID.
 It is presented to groups or individuals in recognition of a special act or service or sustained outstanding performance.

 The award consists of a certificate signed by an assistant secretary, an official of equivalent rank or the Chief of Mission.
-While the FAM still stipulates award of a medal set, per a 2007 ALDAC (a cable intended for distribution to all diplomatic and consular posts), medals are no longer issued.
+The FAM was updated to remove the issue of the medal set.

 Criteria

 The following criteria are applicable to granting a Meritorious Honor Award: